caloriscz/logmyday/.github/instructions/instructions.md.instructions.md

 - Cookie-based authentication using "lmd-cookie" scheme
 - `CookieAuthenticationHandler` - DelegatingHandler that forwards authentication cookies from HttpContext to Refit clients
 - All API requests automatically include authentication cookies from the current user session
-- No credential storage required - authentication state managed by ASP.NET Core cookie authentication
+- No credential storage in browser localStorage/sessionStorage

 #### Implementation Details (Mobile)
 - `ApiContext` + `DynamicAuthHandler` + `ApiClientProvider`